kmJBuCa/backend-project/README.md

 This e-commerce system is designed to manage inventory, customer orders, suppliers, and shipping operations.
-It provides a comprehensive solution for online retail businesses with a modern user interface and robust backend functionality.
+It provides a comprehensive solution for online retail businesses with a modern Category interface and robust backend functionality.

 ## Getting Started